Bucknalla/kicad-feather-wing-template/README.md

 You should now see a `Feather Wing Template`, select this and begin working on your new project.
 Saving the project will prompt you to create a new project.

+## Notes

+This pinout is specific to the [Adafruit Feather Wing Specification](https://learn.adafruit.com/adafruit-feather/feather-specification) and thus may vary depending on the Feather Board you choose to target.
+For example, while the mechanical fit is correct, the pin names do not align with the [Feather Huzzah ESP8266](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/pinouts).

 ## Reference

 - [Adafruit Feather Specification](https://learn.adafruit.com/adafruit-feather/feather-specification)